perosa/COVID-19-FAQ-Chatbot/data/responses.md

 ## faq/incubation
 * faq/incubation
   - It varies from 2 to 12 days: for safety reasons should be considered  14 days

+## faq/prevention
+* faq/prevention
+  - The key to handwashing is to wash, with soap, often and wash well for at least 20 seconds.

+## faq/dryers
+* faq/dryers
+  - Hand dryers are not effective in preventing COVID-19, and should be avoided when hands are not properly cleaned

+## faq/water
+* faq/water
+  - Public drinking water supplies are safe to drink (should avoid touching the spout and lever around though)

+## faq/pets
+* faq/pets
+  - There is no reason to think that animals might be a source of infection with this new virus.